When Is It Time to Downsize Your Home?

 Some people enjoy moving into a retirement community with people of their own age.
 Many of the retirement communities are near beaches and golf courses.
 There are many benefits to living in these communities, such as new friends and senior community activities.
 There is no yard-work and many seniors enjoy this carefree life.
 Health problems are another reason that people are drawn to retirement communities.
 For example, the stairs in a two-story home may become a big challenge.
 It is important to choose a community that is designed for people as they age.
 Some independent living facilities also offer cleaning and dining services.

 As criminals often prey on the elderly, retirement communities also often have locked gates and a guard at the entrance.
 This provides security at night or when you are on vacation.

 Many baby boomers have been attracted to college towns, particularly in the South.
 Some people like to start a second career, which takes further education.
 This choice also offers entertainment through clubs and other activities, such as golf.

 Other people want to live in a warmer climate when they retire.
 They are tired of shoveling snow, and many choose a sunnier climate where they can play golf or just take walks on pleasant days.
 The cost of living is also lower in many of the southern states.
 As an example, certainly a lower heating bill is a plus.
 Florida and Arizona are common choices.

 The Benefits of Downsizing in Retirement

-The reality is that if you are getting close to 50 and have not made a retirement plan, than it is time to make plans, as well as, lifestyle changes.
+The reality is that if you are getting close to 50 and have not made a retirement plan, then it is time to make plans as well as, perhaps, lifestyle changes.
 It is difficult to work extra jobs as you age, so the earlier you plan the better your chances are to have adequate income for those retirement years.
 You may think twice about buying that new TV or boat.
 Making wise financial choices now will help you tremendously in the future.

 © 2014 Pamela Oglesby